 Harry tried to focus on his paper in front of him till something caught his eye, it was Malfoy again.

-He didn't pick on them as much and when he did it taunts were rather empty, Harry could tell, he'd been Malfoys favourite target for a better part of five years.
+He didn't pick on them as much and when he did it, the taunts were rather empty, Harry could tell, he'd been Malfoy's favourite target for a better part of five years.

-Of anything, Malfoy was being almost amiable; it was throwing Harry for a complete loop.
-Was he to be trusted was this just a plot thought up by his father to get Harry to let his guard down, or was it something more?
+If anything, Malfoy was being almost amiable; it was throwing Harry for a complete loop.
+Was he to be trusted or was this just a plot thought up by his father to get Harry to let his guard down, or was it something more?
 Harry didn't know.

 "Porridge!"
 Trelawney suddenly exclaimed and Harry jumped in his seat.

-"Uh…yeah, warm porridge, I dreamt I was eating it for breakfast" she couldn't possible turn porridge into something deadly, could she?
+"Uh…yeah, warm porridge, I dreamt I was eating it for breakfast," she couldn't possibly turn porridge into something deadly, could she?

-A sound from the side, Harry's eyes skirted to find Malfoy and bent his head, his shoulders shaking in laughter, to Harry's surprise, seeing Malfoy laugh sort of triggered something in him as he snorted.
-It was funny, I mean…porridge, how the hell was porridge dangerous, she didn't even mention poison or anything."
+A sound came from the side and Harry's eyes skirted to find Malfoy having bent his head, his shoulders shaking in laughter.
+To Harry's surprise, seeing Malfoy laugh sort of triggered something in him as he snorted.
+It was funny, I mean…porridge, how the hell was porridge dangerous, she didn't even mention poison or anything.

 Harry choked on a hoot, koalas?
 Seriously?

-"Yeah, they were really big" Malfoy said, scratching his head and his partner smacked himself in the forehead.
+"Yeah, they were really big…and they had rabbit ears…and they couldn't stop singing crappy songs," Malfoy said, scratching his head and his partner smacked himself in the forehead.

-"You alright Harry?" he heard Ron ask as Harry bed his face over into the desk to hide the laughter.
+"You alright, Harry?" he heard Ron ask as Harry buried his face into the desk to hide the laughter.